 Dr. M. Reginald Warren became Orcutt's 20th pastor on May 3, 2003.
 His wife Lucianne and children Allison, Adam, and Daniel became active in many positions in the church.
 Daughter Bethany was away at college.
-During his tenure, Orcutt did a major sanctuary renocation, participated in Rick Warren's "A Purpose Driven Life", and held two fall festivals as community outreach opportunities.
+During his tenure, Orcutt underwent a major sanctuary renovation, participated in Rick Warren's "A Purpose Driven Life", and held two fall festivals as community outreach opportunities.

 Brenden Lawson was hired as our Associate Pastor for Youth and Children in April 2004.
 In addition, he organized a praise band that led worship in the early Sunday morning service.
 While here, he married Jaime Stanley and became father to Harold Connor Lawson.

 Orcutt decided to add a part-time Missions Coordinator staff position filled by long-time member Pam Chalkley.
 She organized many mission opportunities, one of which was PORT.
 Volunteers from Orcutt teamed with area churches to help with this program for the homeless.
 Pam held this position until April 2010.

 Revered David Hughes, our Associate Pastor for Music/Visitation/Seniors, announced his retirement in 2006.
 His wife, Loraine Hughes, was hired as our Senior Adult Ministries Coordinator and she continued as the organist.
 Pianist Ruth Winters added Music Ministries Coordinator to her responsibilities and Sherry Castellow became the Congregation Song Leader.